sunnyRavindra/Botcat/README.md

 4. Pending Docker dockes (No need of going through the docker guide not much to learn from there)
    - https://docs.docker.com/config/daemon/start/
 5. Start Algorithms and practice some of it

+# Vim-Cheat-Sheet
+## Navigation
+h: Move left
+j: Move down
+k: Move up
+l: Move right
+0: Move to the beginning of the line
+$: Move to the end of the line gg:Move to the beginning of the file
+G: Move to the end of the file
+Ctrl + f: Move forward one page
+Ctrl + b: Move backward one page

+## Editing
+i: Enter insert mode at the cursor
+I: Enter insert mode at the beginning of the line
+a: Enter insert mode after the cursor
+A: Enter insert mode at the end of the line
+o: Insert a new line below the current line
+O: Insert a new line above the current line
+x: Delete the character under the cursor
+dd: Delete the current line
+yy: Yank (copy) the current line
+p: Paste the previously yanked or deleted text
+u: Undo the last change
+Ctrl + r: Redo the last change

+## Search and Replace
+/pattern: Search forward for "pattern"
+?pattern: Search backward for "pattern"
+n: Jump to the next occurrence of the search pattern
+N: Jump to the previous occurrence of the search pattern :%s/old/new/g: Replace all occurrences of "old" with "new" in the entire file :%s/old/new/gc: Replace all occurrences of "old" with "new" in the entire file with confirmation

+## Saving and Quitting
+:w: Save the file
+:q: Quit (close) the file
+:q!: Quit without saving (force quit)
+:wq or :x: Save and quit

+## Other Useful Commands
+:set nu: Show line numbers
+:set nonu: Hide line numbers
+:set syntax=language: Enable syntax highlighting for a specific programming language
+:help keyword: Open Vim's built-in help for a specific keyword